cyzanfar/cyzanfar.github.io/_posts/2014-3-3-Hello-World.md

  **Scraping for Noobs**

 Scraping is the act of automating the process of extracting data from the internet.
+The example I gave of my friend is not an isolated case.
+Today, most jobs require you to look for data on the internet, mine it, then organize it into something that your boss can understand: a spreadsheet (more often than not in Excel).
+Today I am going to show you a different way of extracting data.
+It won't require you to scroll through pages, copy and paste the content you need.
+No, we are going to programatically extract the data we want.
+Bad ass, no?
+Yeah, Yeah, bad ass...

 Let's take a more interesting example than the Senior Centers in New York City.
 Let's say we want to extract the top 250 movie from [IMDB](http://www.imdb.com/chart/top?ref_=nv_ch_250_4)

 Here is how: